you hear the light when it comes, and suppose

 you are dressed in yellow

 Days of rain and high winds followed Elizabeth Bennet's engagement to Mr Darcy.
 The close confines of family and neighbourhood soon began to grate and stifle her as they never had before.
-She was wild to be outdoors; to have some peace; to be alone with her fiance for more than a handful of minutes at a time.
+She was wild to be outdoors; to have some peace; to be alone with her betrothed for more than a handful of minutes at a time.
 And though he bore it well for her sake, she knew Mr Darcy felt it even more keenly.

 So it was that the first morning showing a little sunlight through the clouds found the pair taking a turn in Longbourn's park, in all its soggy splendor.